 Me: Which I did!
 I asked YOU!
 (Emoji hug should be here!)

 When did your deaf school get serious about Total Communication, using both oral language and ASL?

 K: Total Communication was used in the 1970s through 1990s.
 Today’s program is called Bi-Bi Approach—Bilingual and Bicultural.
 My school started their program in 1989, I think.
 Some Deaf schools use literacy programs for both acquisition of written English and ASL.
 A few Deaf schools and public schools with deaf programs currently use oral systems.

 Me: Did you have friends whose parents refused to sign?
 Or the opposite–the parents became fluent in ASL?

 K: Yes to both questions.
-Ninety-five percent of hearing parents tried their best to use sign language, not fluently.
+Most hearing parents tried their best to use sign language, not fluently.
 I started using ASL at almost eight years old.
 I got frustrated with Mom, so she took an ASL class, and that was when I was ten.
 But I only knew of a few parents who refused to learn any sign language.